 - They speak about “us” and “We” routinely

-You might say that a couple that is together in this context are soul mates.
+You might say that a couple that is together are soul mates.

 What Does Togetherness Look Like?

 I also believe that a couple that is truly together will be intimately involved in each other’s spiritual life.
 They may read or at least discuss the Bible together, pray together, minister to each other, encourage each other, and more.
 Intimacy is an important part of togetherness.
 Intimacy involves more than sex, though sex is an important part of a marriage relationship.
 The key here is that their lives are intertwined.
-Think of one flesh living from day-to-day.
-One flesh (from Genesis 2:24).
+Think of one flesh living from day to day.

 A husband and wife that are together will be involved with what the other does.
 The husband will be involved with his wife’s business endeavors or projects and vice versa.
 They will be supportive of each other in the things they do.